dotnet/core-setup/Documentation/design-docs/native-hosting.md

 The interesting case is 3.0 `hostfxr` using 2.* `hostpolicy`.
 This will be very common, basically any 2.* app running on a machine with 3.0 installed will be in that situation.
 This case has two sub-cases:
 * `hostfxr` is invoked using one of the 2.* APIs.
 In this case the simple solution is to keep using the 2.* `hostpolicy` APIs always.
 * `hostfxr` is invoked using one of the new 3.0 APIs (like `hostfxr_initialize...`).
 In this case it's not possible to completely support the new APIs, since they require new functionality from `hostpolicy`.
-For now the `hostfxr` should simple fail.
+For now the `hostfxr` should simply fail.
-It is in theory possible ot support some kind of emulation mode where for some scenarios the new APIs would work even with old `hostpolicy`, but for simplicity it's better to start with just failing.
+It is in theory possible to support some kind of emulation mode where for some scenarios the new APIs would work even with old `hostpolicy`, but for simplicity it's better to start with just failing.

 #### Implementation of existing 2.* APIs in `hostfxr`
 The existing 2.* APIs in `hostfxr` could switch to internally use the new functionality and in turn use the new 3.0 `hostpolicy` APIs.
 The tricky bit here is scenario like this: